NewDefectus/defasm/core/README.md

 # DefAssembler - Core
-A fast and lightweight JavaScript x86-64 assembler, for use both in browsers and as a Node.js package.
+This package holds the core of [DefAssembler](https://github.com/NewDefectus/defAsm#readme), an incremental x86-64 assembler, for use both in browsers and as a Node.js package.

-DefAssembler is built from scratch without the use of any additional libraries, making it relatively lightweight (~100 KB) and fast.
+DefAssembler is built from scratch without the use of any additional libraries, making it relatively lightweight and fast.
 For a quick demonstration, I recommend checking out the [GitHub Pages site](http://newdefectus.github.io/defAsm) showcasing the [@defasm/codemirror](https://www.npmjs.com/package/@defasm/codemirror) package, which utilizes this assembler.
 Alternatively, you can try it out with the [Code Golf editor](https://code.golf/ng/fizz-buzz#assembly), where you can also run your programs and submit them to the site.

 # Features

 ## Command-line interface
 The package exports a command-line program called `defasm`, with which you can assemble and (optionally) execute Assembly source code.
-Install the package globally with `npm install -g @defasm/core` and run `defasm --help` for more information.
+Install the package globally with `npm install -g @defasm/core` and run `defasm --help` for a list of parameters.

+Note that DefAssembler does *not* come with an emulator.
+The assembled code is saved into an ELF file and then executed directly.
+The command-line utility is currently functional only on Linux.

+### A note on core dumps
 When executing the code, after a crash, the assembler will attempt to gather more information about the crash from the process's [core dump](https://en.wikipedia.org/wiki/Core_dump).
 On most Linux systems, the core dump isn't readily accessible; to allow DefAssembler to read them, core dumps must be enabled (`ulimit -c unlimited`) and their output path configured (`sysctl -w kernel.core_pattern='/tmp/core'`).
 Note that the core dump path may be any path, so long as it doesn't contain '%' or '|' and the assembler can access it.

-The command-line utility is functional only on Linux.

 ## Intel and AT&T syntax support
 DefAssembler parses AT&T syntax by default, however Intel syntax is also supported.
-To switch between the two, you can use the `.att_syntax` and `.intel_syntax` directives respectively in your code.
+To switch between the two, you can use the `.att_syntax` and `.intel_syntax` directives in your code.
 For example:

 ```
 .att_syntax # AT&T syntax